faluthe/vtable-hook/README.md

 ## WiP Guide

-Context of the hook:
+### Context of the hook
-We'll be putting the target function of the hook in a library (a dummy library/dummylib), compiled separate from the main application.
+We'll be putting the target function of the hook in a dummy library (dummylib), **compiled separate from the main application**.
 This library will be loaded dynamically at runtime by the main application.
-Through this we'll demonstrate how libraries are usually dynamically loaded (with LD_PRELOAD/LD_LIBRARY_PATH and dlopen) and then we'll go on to use the GNU Debugger to load our own library into whatever application we want.
+This allows developers to avoid lengthy compilation times; if you change a part of the library's code you only need to recompile the library, the main application will remain the same and resolve references to the library's code at runtime.
+We'll demonstrate how libraries are usually dynamically loaded through our test application and then we'll go on to use the GNU Debugger to inject a library into an already running application.

-So our application's source directory looks like this:
+So our test application's source directory looks like this:

 ```
 Main Application